ricardoMondardo/rmondardo.vuejs.common.components/README.md

 ## Usage

-Once installed, it can be used s:
+Once installed, it can be used e.g:

 ```js
 Vue.use(CommonComps)